iosifidis/SystemHealth/README.md

 sudo ./mysystemhealth
 ```

-## Use as root user.
+## Use as the root user.

-You better copy the file in your **/usr/bin** folder.
+You better copy the file to your **/usr/bin** folder.

 ```
 sudo cp mysystemhealth /usr/bin/
 ```

-Then you can run the command on your terminal usind the following command.
+Then you can run the command on your terminal using the following command.

 ```
 sudo mysystemhealth